tenkabuto/aphorisms/manuscript/chapter1.md

 > Much advice is not taken for need of more explanation.

+## Change
+> "Those who do not know history are destined to repeat it," but when we know only history, we are often caught off-guard.

+## Contradicting Ourselves
+> We speak of science but listen for magic.

 ## Getting others to do something
 > Send them beside the thing and let gravity do the rest.

+## More Money, Less Money
+> Money that is quickly gained is quickly lost.[^mex-folk]

+  [^mex-folk]:Upon posting a [blog about this aphorism](http://brandon.zeroqualms.net/money-quickly-gained-is-quickly-lost/), I learned from my friend Arturo Vergara that, despite how I thought of this aphorism on my own, it is also, word-for-word (aside from being in Spanish?), a Mexican folk saying.

 ## Playing Games and Winning
 > Winners play games they are willing to lose.

-## Change
-> "Those who do not know history are destined to repeat it," but when we know only history, we are often caught off-guard.

 ## Perception
 > To see things clearer, sometimes you must take off your glasses.